CollinEstes/docker-node-version/README.md

 # docker-node-version
-PostInstall utility for applying version to Dockerfile and Docker-compose files in Node.js projects.
+PostInstall utility for applying version to Docker-compose files in Node.js projects.

 When using docker/docker-compose to operate a Node.js project,